saltict/availproject.github.io/docs/Architecture/avail-system-overview.md

 Modularizing execution to scale blockchains is what rollup-centric chain models attempt to do.
 This can work well when the settlement and data availability layers are on the same layer, which is the approach Ethereum rollups take.
 Still, there are necessary trade-offs when working with rollups, as the rollup construction can be more secure depending on the security of the data availability layer but would be inherently more challenging to scale.

 However, a granular design creates different layers to be lightweight protocols, like microservices.
 Then, the overall network becomes a collection of loosely-coupled lightweight protocols.
 An example is a data availability layer that only specializes in data availability.
-Polygon Avail is a Substrate-based layer two blockchain for data availability.
+Avail is a Substrate-based layer two blockchain for data availability.

 :::info Substrate runtime